rfmeng/rfmeng.github.io/markdown/FRM II - Risk Management and Investment Management.md

 ##### Types of Risks
 1. abolute risk is about dollar loss relative risk is about loss relative to its benchmark
-2. policy-mix risk is about passive strategy active-management risk is the opposite
+2. policy-mix risk is about passive strategy (risk of tracking error when benchmark is mix of index) active-management risk is the opposite

 ##### Funding Risk